Who is the Coroner? What do they do?

 The Coroner will investigate each case in an appropriate way.
 It may be as simple as consulting with the doctor who last treated the person who has died, or a post mortem examination may be needed.
 In some cases, the Coroner may open an inquest, which is a judicial inquiry into the death.

-Other sections on this website explain the different possibilities more fully and the timescales you can expect.
+Other sections on this website explain the different possibilities and the timescales you can expect.
 In all cases, the Coroner aims to disrupt families' funeral plans as little as possible, while making sure that the investigations are effective and complete.

 Coroners and the Local Authority

 Coroners are members of the judiciary and are not employed by the Local Authority.
-However, the Local Authority does fund the Coroner's service and his office staff are Local Authority employees.
+However, the Local Authority does fund the Coroner's service and the office staff are Local Authority employees.
 This is why the Manchester Coroner's Service is part of Manchester City Council.

 A guide to the work of the Coroner is available from the Ministry of Justice website.